Tanmay-vats-sharma/peblo-mini-tv/README.md

 The documentation can be used to:

-* View available endpoints
+- View available endpoints
-* Test authentication
+- Test authentication
-* Test CMS operations
+- Test CMS operations
-* Validate catalogue data
+- Validate catalogue data
-* Publish the catalogue
+- Publish the catalogue
-* View publish history
+- View publish history

 ## Troubleshooting

 ### Port Already in Use

-If the default host ports are already being used, update the host-side ports in `docker-compose.yml`.
+If a host port is already in use, change only the first port in `docker-compose.yml`.

-For example:
+Example:

 ```yaml
 ports: